Epsilon-nets, unitary designs and random quantum circuits: Summary of main results

 Result \ref{res:desAREnets} can be used to find out how many times one needs to iterate gates comprising the $\delta$-approximate $t$-design so that they form an $\ep$-net.
 Specifically in Proposition \ref{prop:prop-words} we prove that that it is enough to iterate them $l\simeq\frac{d^2\log(\frac{1}{\ep})}{\log(\frac{1}{\delta})}$ times.
 This establishes intriguing connection between complexity of quantum gates and the property of being approximate $t$-design.

 We also prove the connection in the opposite direction.
-Namelly, we show that epsilon nets can be used to construct approximate designs (see Theorem \ref{th:netsAREdesigns} for the formal statement). \begin{Result}[$\ep$-nets define approximate $t$-designs] Consider a gate-set $\S$ forming an $\ep$-net in $\U(d)$.
+Namely, we show that epsilon nets can be used to construct approximate designs (see Theorem \ref{th:netsAREdesigns} for the formal statement). \begin{Result}[$\ep$-nets define approximate $t$-designs] Let $\S$ be a gate-set forming an $\ep$-net in $\U(d)$ and let $t$ be arbitrary natural number.
 Then, there exists an ensemble of quantum gates from $\S$ which forms an $(2\ep t)$-approximate $t$-expander (see Theorem \ref{th:tightness} for the formal statement). \end{Result}

-This finding allows us to prove that the scaling of the degree $t$ unnecessary to ensure that $t$-design forms $\ep$-net is near optimal. \begin{Result}[Near-tightness of scaling of $t$ from Result \ref{res:desAREnets}] Let $t(d,\ep)$ be the minimal degree of an exact unitary $t$-design $\nu$ such that unitaries from $\nu$ form $\ep$-net with respect to distance $\dproj$ in $\U(d)$ (see Eq. \eqref{eq:opDIST}.
+This finding allows us to prove that the scaling of the degree $t$ necessary to ensure that $t$-design forms $\ep$-net is near optimal. \begin{Result}[Near-tightness of scaling of $t$ from Result \ref{res:desAREnets}] Let $t(d,\ep)$ be the minimal degree of an exact unitary $t$-design $\nu$ such that unitaries from $\nu$ form $\ep$-net with respect to distance $\dproj$ in $\U(d)$ (see Eq. \eqref{eq:opDIST}.
 Then, $t(d,\ep)$ must scale faster than $\frac{1}{\ep}$ (for fixed $d$).
 Moreover, for fixed $\ep$ and increasing $d$ the degree $t(d,\ep)$ scales at least like $d^2$. \end{Result}

 We apply the results established above in the context of quantum computing.
 To this end we use additional ingredient which follows from Theorem 6 of \cite{Varju2013} (see Section \ref{sec:mixingOP} and Theorem \ref{thm:Varju} for the translation of representation-theoretic concepts to the formalism of tensor expanders).
 Specifically, the spectral gap of the moment operator $T_{\nu,t}$ associated to a measure $\nu$ supported on a universal gate-set $\G$ closes not faster than $\frac{A}{\log(t)^2}$.
 Note that the above relies solely on universality of $\G$ \ so that the assumptions made e.g. in \cite{Bourgain2011} on algebraic entries of gates and the property that $\G$ is symmetric (i.e. $\h{V}\in\G$ implies $\h{V}^{-1}\in\G$) are not relevant.
 Leveraging this and the recent results of \cite{SK2017,SK2017bis}, it is possible to prove that universality of of \emph{any} gate-set $\G$ is equivalent to being $\delta$-approximate $t_\ast$-expander, where $\delta<1$ and $t_\ast$ depends solely on $d$.
 This finding complements recent results \cite{Zimboras2015,OZ2017} that classified semi-simple compact Lie subgroups of $\U(d)$ in terms of their second order commutants).